 look for opportunities to commend the players during a softball training session.
 Everyone does something well and one of our jobs is to ensure that the athletes know that.
 Encourage the team to give positive comments to each other and discourage the opposite as we all know can occur.

 The most important part of the practice is the easiest.
 If you can allow yourself to do it.
 HAVE FUN!
 We are all in this amazing sport because it is challenging, it includes others in the activity, it requires thinking, and there are many opportunities for success.
 Does it get any better?
 When your players know you are having fun it is much easier for them to have fun because they are not tense and know that they can relax and go for it.
-If they are afraid to take risks because they feel that you will get angry with them then it will inhibit their abilities that may be better what you see due to the player being afraid of your reactions.
+If they are afraid to take risks because they feel that you will get angry with them, then it will inhibit their abilities that may be better than what you see due to the player being afraid of your reactions.